InnovativeStudios/SOG/SOGFramework/core/hostage/README.md

 1. _Set up the hostage task_
 2. _Place down the hostage unit(s)_
 3. _Place down an area marker that marks the extraction zone, also give it a unique name_
-4. _Call the `SOG_hostage_fnc_makeHostage` function in the hostages' init field that links the unit to the extraction task_
+4. _Call the `SOG_hostage_fnc_makeHostage` function in the hostages' init field that links the unit to the hostage task_

 ```
 Arguments: